konantian/NotableNotebooks/notes/Lecture 21 - RL,AlphaGo and Beyond.md

   6. Learns from the difference
   7. Discount factor $\lambda$ for future rewards
   8. The sooner after the current state the reward happens, the higher the effect
+  * TD high-level ideas
+    * Usually, predictions from states closer to the end are more reliable
+    * Bootstrapping - learn predictions from other predictions